GrosSacASac/blog-public/dev/web/how_to_stringify_dates_in_a_node_server.md

 let timeAsNumber = d.getTime();
 let timeAsString = d.toISOString();

-// Note there is shorthand to get the current time as number let timeAsNumber = Date.now();
+// Note that there is shorthand to get the current time as number let timeAsNumber = Date.now();
 // is equivalent to
 let date = new Date();